 Throughout the world it is estimated that as many as 100 million people may have died of the flu during the 1918/19 pandemic.
 In Europe, it is thought that the flu was introduced by members of the armed services from the USA who were sent to the Western Front.
 The flu then swept through the trenches.

-thought to have brought it to Europe
+US Soldiers suffering from flu are thought to have brought it to Europe |

 Experts are unsure where the flu originated however they know that troops movements during and after the First World War helped to spread the flu to all corners of the globe.